Leon A. Edney: Naval career

-Following his assignment as commander, Carrier Group ONE, Edney served as the assistant deputy chief of naval operations for air warfare; director, Aviation Plans and Requirements Division; and later director, Office of Program Appraisal for the secretary of the navy.
+Following his assignment as commander, Carrier Group 1, Edney served as the assistant deputy chief of naval operations for air warfare; director, Aviation Plans and Requirements Division; and later director, Office of Program Appraisal for the secretary of the navy.
 In 1987, he became the chief of naval personnel, and the deputy chief of naval operations for manpower, personnel, and training.
-He assumed his present rank and the duties of vice chief of naval operations in August 1988, and as such was directly responsible to the chief of naval operations for the command of the Navy's operating forces and the administration of its shore establishment.
+He was promoted to admiral and assumed duties as the vice chief of naval operations in August 1988, and as such was directly responsible to the chief of naval operations for the command of the navy's operating forces and the administration of its shore establishment.

-In May 1990, Edney assumed duties as NATO's supreme allied commander, Atlantic, and commander in chief, U.S. Atlantic Command.
+In May 1990, Edney assumed duties as NATO's Supreme Allied Commander Atlantic, and commander in chief, United States Atlantic Command.
 He retired on 1 August 1992.

 Edney's personal awards and decorations include the Defense Distinguished Service Medal, the Navy Distinguished Service Medal with gold star, the Legion of Merit with two gold stars, Distinguished Flying Cross with four gold stars, Bronze Star Medal, Meritorious Service Medal with gold star, Air Medal with gold numeral 8 and bronze numeral 30 Navy Commendation Medal with Combat V, and the Republic of Vietnam Gallantry Cross with gold star, as well as various campaign and unit awards.
 During his career he has accumulated more than 5,600 flight hours, flown 340 combat sorties, and made more than 1,000 carrier landings.

 Edney is married to the former Margon Beck of Hastings, Nebraska.
 They have two daughters, Merrie and Jaimie.

 Civilian activities

 Edney retired in August 1992 and was appointed as an éminence grise for the Center for Naval Analyses and the National Defense University.
 In April 1997 Charles R. Larson selected Edney to fill the post of Distinguished Professor of Leadership at the United States Naval Academy.
 In this position, Edney was charged with "teaching core leadership and ethics courses and promoting moral development and leadership education" to academy students.

 In addition to his duties as a Capstone Senior Fellow, Edney serves as a senior fellow at the Center for Naval Analyses, and is director of the Armed Forces Benefit Services, Inc. and the Retired Officers Association.
 He has also in recent years been awarded government contracts to perform education services for the National Defense University.

 In 1986 Edney was presented with the Outstanding Alumni Award from Dedham High School.
 Edney serves on the board of advisors for the Jewish Institute for National Security Affairs.

-Edney was named Veteran of the day on July 30,2021 by the Veteran's Administration.
+Edney was named Veteran of the day on July 30, 2021 by the Veteran's Administration.